Joe Duplantier: Lyrical themes

 Adrien Begrand of PopMatters noted that he explored the metaphysical, "elemental", environmental, and spiritual themes on The Way of All Flesh, using words "often poetic" in an approach exhibiting "sincerity and complete lack of pretension".
 The album L'Enfant Sauvage elaborated on the theme of man's relationship with nature and was juxtaposed with his "difficult" choice he made—collectively with Gojira—to integrate himself "to a certain extent" into society to devote his life to music, rather than living "in a cabin surrounded by nature".
-The newspaper Voir describes him as "caught between the concrete and the bark" and writes that he has nevertheless retained his lucidity to focus on art.
+The newspaper Voir depicts him as "caught between the concrete and the bark" and writes that he has nevertheless retained his lucidity to focus on art.
 The philosophical reflection on the relationship of man to nature has been a theme that perpetually fascinated Duplantier.

 Duplantier's texts also explore themes such as anguish, death, and loss.
 He has a philosophical view of death which he, therefore, describes as "the idea of death", and believes in the afterlife, a notion he shared with his mother.
 Magma's writing and release allow him to understand and accept his own ageing and to apprehend his departure to "another dimension".
 "Stranded" is a personal song; thus, he did not want to reveal the meaning of the lyrics, nor to whom the song was directed, particularly the line "You kill me face down, dead".
 However, Duplantier explained problematic communication with a person close to him whom he esteemed.
 Lyrically "Silvera" focuses on topics including exploitation of farm animals by industrial and animal rights and detail cruelty inflicted on animals shown in the lines, "Dead bodies falling from the sky/We are the ape with the vision of the killing."
-Speaking on his own behalf and on behalf of Gojira, Duplantier said, nonetheless, that [he] "do not go on a crusade" or impose [his] ideas on other bands while on tour.
+Speaking on his own behalf and on behalf of Gojira, Duplantier said, nonetheless, that they "do not go on a crusade" and are not imposing their ideas on other bands while on tour.
 According to him, music has remained the most important; saying, "It is raw and in your face."
 Reviewing "Amazonia", Alec Chillingworth of Metal Hammer praised its musical style combined with the themes Duplantier drew on his lyrics and described it as Gojira's "starkest, definitive protest song".